sourcegraph/handbook/content/departments/engineering/dev/process/deployments/index.md

 You can see our current dashboards in Honeycomb: [Deployments](https://ui.honeycomb.io/sourcegraph/board/ev4yWqP5h3u/Deployments)

-This tooling is operated by the [DevX team](../../enablement/dev-experience/index.md).
+This tooling is operated by the [DevExp team](../../../teams/dev-experience/index.md).